Bidyut023/HTM-code/README.md

 # HTM-code
-There are some HTML code for the my practice and learning.
+There are some HTML code for my practice and learning.